Academic Resource Center (ARC)

 At the ARC you can:

-Studio 15 will open Monday, August 27 for students to use computers and study spaces.
+Studio 15 will open the first day of classes for students to use computers and study spaces.

-Tutors will be available for appoitments beginning Monday, September 10.
+Tutors will be available for appointments beginning the second week of classes.

 Drop in or make an appointment by visiting sfai.mywconline.com.